avvo/json_api_resource/README.md

 The object will still reply to `id`, `name` and `permissions`, but you won't be able to assume they are there, and they will not appear when you do `ResourceClass.new`.

+### Error Handling

+On an unsuccessful call to the server (this means that if you have multiple connections, they will *necessarily **all*** have to fail), errors will be routed through an overridable `handle_failed_request(e)` method.
+By default it will re-raise the error, but you can handle it any way you want.

 ### Other Features

 #### Caching